What are cookies?

 GDPR Reliance on the provisions of Article 6

-This site is a knowledgebase for the use of professionals engaged in Healthcare or Adult Care.
+This site is a knowledgebase for the use of professionals engaged in Healthcare or Adult Social Care.

 The express purpose of this site is Public Interest in keeping readers and subscribers up to date on critical information relating to the Care Quality Commission (CQC) requirements which continue to change rapidly, and non-compliance will put Licenced Providers at serious risk.